Maedot-Asrat/AceLink/README.md

 ## AceLink - AI Powered Tutoring Platform
 Welcome to the AceLink GitHub repository!
 AceLink is an AI-powered learning platform designed to provide students with personalized, engaging, and effective tutoring experiences.
+It uses advanced AI algorithims to match students with tutors based on their preferences.
 This repository contains the source code, development history, and supporting materials for the AceLink platform.

 # Structure
 The repository is structured as follows: